Winery notes (2022 Vintage)

-"The farm voice of a distinct parcel of land: Rippon.
-On the western board of Roy’s Bay, Lake Wanaka, Rippon’s north-facing escarpment forms the meeting point of terminal moraines and coarse gravels, all based in schist, on which some of the region’s earliest vines were planted.
-Rippon is a Wine issued from all of the fully developed Pinot Noir vines growing in this land.
+"Rippon, the western board of Roy’s Bay, Lake Wanaka.
+Rippon’s north-facing escarpment forms the meeting point of terminal moraines and coarse gravels; all based in schist.
+Rippon, a wine issued from all of the fully developed Pinot Noir vines, is considered the farm voice of this distinct parcel of land.

 97/100 JamesSuckling.com, October 2023 (2021 Vintage)